mattgiaro/obsidian-smart-search/README.md

 Search function priortizes exact matches in titles and note content.
 Then, it will search based on NLP.

+1. Search the TITLE . (exact match)
+2. then search exact match in file
+3. NLP in Title
+4. NLP in File Content

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.